 Ideally, binoculars for use at sea will have some or all of the following features, which mark them out from their landlubber counterparts:

-• Nitrogen filled: a step in the manufacturing process which expels all air and any possible trace of moisture from the optics and replaces it with 'dry' nitrogen gas to prevent fogging.
+Nitrogen filled: a step in the manufacturing process that expels all air and any possible trace of moisture from the optics and replaces it with 'dry' nitrogen gas to prevent fogging.

-• Individual focusing: regular binoculars have a single focus adjustment for both eyes.
-It's quick and simple for multiple users, but marine binoculars often have individual adjustments for each eye – these will be better adapted to their owners, and don't need readjusting once set up, making them good for lowlight.
+Individual focusing: regular binoculars have a single focus adjustment for both eyes.
+It's quick and simple for multiple users.
+Still, marine binoculars often have individual adjustments for each eye – these will be better adapted to their owners, and don't need readjusting once set up, making them good for low light.

-• Reticle scale: a navigational aid which uses a horizon line and a vertical scale for measuring the distance of objects of known height (such as a lighthouse) – sometimes an important navigational aid.
+Reticle scale: a navigational aid that uses a horizon line and a vertical scale for measuring the distance of objects of known height (such as a lighthouse) – sometimes an essential navigational aid.

-• Compass: not just a clip-on gadget, but on the best marine binoculars these project a compass bearing on the image – another important navigational aid.
+Compass: not just a clip-on gadget, but on the best marine binoculars these project a compass bearing on the image – another essential navigational aid.

-Take note of the specification quoted, too, such as 7x50, where the first number quoted is the magnification power and the second the size of the objective lens in use.
-A larger magnification will obviously let use see further, while a physically larger objective lens measurement should in theory let in more light, so the image will be brighter and we can continue getting good results as natural light starts to fade at the end of the day.
+Take note of the specification quoted, too, such as 7x50, where the first number quoted is the magnification power and the second is the size of the objective lens in use.
+A larger magnification will obviously let us see further.
+In contrast, a physically larger objective lens measurement should let in more light, so the image will be brighter and we can continue getting good results as natural light starts to fade at the end of the day.

-The trade off however is bigger lenses mean physically larger, so typically heavier, binos.
+The trade-off however is bigger lenses mean physically more significant, so typically heavier, binos.
 It can therefore be worth literally weighing up which pair will suit you best and give the clearest view – especially on the deck of a moving boat!

 So without further ado, let’s drill into what we consider some of the best marine binoculars around.

-With an identical core 7x50 specification to the Bushnell option above, we can always rely on Nikon with its long history of optical excellence in the photographic trade to deliver binos in decent, um, nick, in spite of the relatively compact proportions here.
-Naturally this durably rubber-armoured, polycarbonate construction device with central focus knob is waterproofed courtesy of its O-ring sealed body, plus comes with a floating neck ‘belt’ so it doesn’t disappear beneath the waves if it’s accidentally flung overboard in rough seas.
+It also it comes with a floating neck ‘belt’ so it doesn’t disappear beneath the waves if it’s accidentally flung overboard in rough seas.
 With a 33ft close focus distance, it likewise features a comparably generous 22.7mm of eye relief, allowing for comfortable viewing, as well as a wide 378-foot field of view, so as much of the ocean as possible is within the user’s vision.
-Look out too for the version of these binos that features an additional compass built-in, if that feature would further aid your own voyages of nautical discovery.
+Look out for the version of these binos that features an additional compass built-in, if that feature would further aid your voyages of nautical discovery.

 These high-end, heavy-duty binoculars from the Fujifilm brand rendered in grey would look as equally at home aboard a warship as a luxury yacht.
 Just shy of 2Kg, they’re a fairly weighty option too, but cram in all the bells and whistles we might expect, including a world compass and lens coatings to ensure the best light transmission – and so a great view – is possible.